Track mileage automatically

 Get started

-A mileage deduction is a great way to save a little extra tax if you use your vehicle for business purposes.
-However, HMRC will not accept your word for it; to claim this deduction, you must provide proof.
-In other words, a mileage log book is required and should contain records of all the trips you claim reimbursement for.
+Mileage allowances are a great way to lower your expenses if you use your personal vehicle for business purposes.
+However, HMRC will not accept your word for it; to claim mileage from your employer or from HMRC, you must provide proof.
+In other words, a mileage logbook is required and should contain records of all the trips for which you claim reimbursement.

 In your mileage log, you record how frequently and for how long you drive your vehicle for business and private purposes.
-As a result, you will be able to figure out exactly how much you drove for business and be reimbursed for it.
+This allows you to determine exactly how much you drove for business and be reimbursed accordingly.

 Driversnote